theKashey/restate/README.md

 * `routeDispatch(dispatchers, event, props)` dispatch as input, plus props, then call the disired one with even, also provided.

+> Note: if composeState will return _undefined_ the state will not change.

 ### reproviding a state

 Sometimes it is worth to keep the old store.
 Just `save` it using a different name.